jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 title: Talking LED
 tags: [raspberrypi]
 layout: post
+display_image: /assets/2016-11-07-pixels.png
 ---

 I'm working with a Raspberry Pi for a project.
 For my "Hello World" project, _Raspberry Pi edition_, I set up a LED and programmed it to blink.
 For a part of the main project, I had the Raspberry Pi read words in the lovely robot voice of `espeak`.

 I thought what so many people before me have: Can I put these two together?
 Can I make that little LED blink with the words?